BbIKTOP/BeeperMusic/README.md

 # BeeperMusic
-A simple library to play backgroiund tones on the beeper.
+A simple library to play background tones on the beeper.
 Tested with ESP8266

 ## Notes
 Notes are encoded as abcdefg for the first octave, and ABCDEFG for the second.
 S is for silence.
 The note's value (i. e. relative duration) shall be stated right after the note.
 For example c2 means breve C (do).
 Notes are separated by the comma, new line, space or other character specified in the bool BuzzPlayer::isSeparator(char c)